 The spray pattern and spray rate are controlled by the engine speed, pump pressure, and the nozzle orifice.
-These are constants that do not change unless the machine or a component is not functioning correctly or is misaligned.
-Referring to FIGURE 14: An Unloader Valve (A) at the lower right rear of the front frame controls pump pressure.
+Referring to FIGURE 14: A Pressure Unloader Valve (A) at the lower right rear of the front frame controls pump pressure.
 There is a Suction Shutoff Valve (B) located at the lower left rear of the front frame.
 The Drain Valve (C) can be used to flush the spray system, drain the tanks or fill the Spot Sprayer bottle (included).
 A Strainer (not shown) is located inside each Tank.
-The Tanks are connected together by common Suction and Return flow plumbing to provide a total capacity of 12 US gallons (45.4 liters).
+The Tanks are connected together by common Suction and Return flow plumbing to provide a total capacity of 12 U.S. GALLONS (45.4 liters).
 NOTE: The Triumph is not capable of selectively drawing from only one Tank.
-Referring to FIGURE 16: A Spray Lever
+Referring to FIGURE 15: There is a pair of low drift nozzles (broadcast (D) & trim (E)) for use while in LOW GEAR, and a second pair of low drift nozzles (broadcast (F) and trim (G)) for use in HIGH GEAR.
+[If the Half Gallon Nozzle Kit is installed, the LOW GEAR Broadcast Nozzle is replaced by a second HIGH GEAR Nozzle and both FIGURE 14, Unloader and Shutoff are used simultaneously to spray.]

-(H) with lock is mounted on the left handle which allows the operator to spot spray the liquid product while blanket covering the area with granular product.
+Referring to FIGURE 16: A Spray Lever (H) with lock is mounted on the left handle which allows the operator to spot spray the liquid product while blanket covering the area with granular product.
+Dashboard mounted Spray Selector Valves (I) control which selects High gear Broadcast and Trim Nozzles.
+Spray Valve (J) selects Low gear Broadcast and Trim Nozzles.